stay home, stay healthy!

 What days of the week do you deliver?
 We now deliver Tuesdays and Wednesdays between 2PM and 8PM.

 How many times can I use this service?
-This service is now a bi-weekly delivery for all eligible clients for the duration of this phase of the program (August 11 - October 31).
+This service is now a monthly delivery for the duration of this phase of the program (January 1 - March 31 2021).

 Where can I find other help?
 Please visit www.connectatx.org to view a list of resources available for emergency food and other support services.
 You can also call 211 or visit www.211texas.org.